kyma-project/busola/docs/extensibility/custom-extensions.md

 # Custom Extensions

 Busola's custom extension feature allows you to design fully custom user interfaces that go beyond the built-in extensibility functionality.
-This feature is ideal for creating unique and specialized displays that are not covered by the standard built-in components.
+This feature is ideal for creating unique and specialized displays that are not covered by the built-in components.

 ## Getting Started